AdobeDocs/commerce-pwa-studio/src/pages/api/buildpack/webpack/dev-server/index.md

 ### GraphQL Playground IDE

-The dev server provides a [GraphQL Playground IDE][GraphQL Playground feature] to debug the GraphQL queries in the project.
+The dev server provides a [GraphQL Playground IDE][graphql playground feature] to debug the GraphQL queries in the project.

-[GraphQL Playground feature]: #graphql-playground-feature
+[graphql playground feature]: #graphql-playground-feature

 ### SSL certificate configuration